Companion Planting for Vegetables & Plants

 Plants add nitrogen to the soil.

-Comfrey, dandelion and nettle.
+Comfrey, dandelion and stinging nettles.

 Marigolds’ root exudate is fatal to nematodes.